 On a similar note, back in 2018 The Guardian reported on an Institute of Leadership and Management study which found that 73% of workers actually feel stressed by the prospect of taking a holiday.
 In addition, nearly two-thirds also said they felt obliged to keep working during precious time off.

 That approach is not likely to be a very healthy one.
 You should emphasise to workers that holidays are meant to be a break from work by discouraging them from checking emails and voicemail while on leave.
-You could even take it a step further and provide some advice on how staff can make the most of their holiday, with guides detailing how people can maximise annual leave by attaching days off to bank holidays.
+You could even take it a step further and provide some advice on how staff can make the most of their free time, with guides detailing how people can maximise annual leave by attaching days off to bank holidays.
 For example, the site explains how by booking leave around the August Bank Holiday, people could get nine days off while just using four from their allowance.

 Encouraging workers to use their holiday should you develop a positive culture in the workplace.
 Getting this right from the outset is important for start-ups, as such ideas may then be ingrained in an organisation from the earliest opportunity.
 This should hopefully mean that it remains a core value, even as the workforce begins to expand.